 OMI Desk Lamp

-Materials: Red painted brass and iron.
-Bakelite socket, cast iron counterweight in the base.
+Materials: Red painted round metal (iron) base.
+Cast iron counterweight in the base.
+Felt on the bottom of the base.
+Long red painted brass rod.
 Red painted aluminium lampshade, white painted inside.
+Bakelite socket.

 Height: 61 cm / 24.01”